 back to school, and I almost didn’t.

-people are destined to be with you for a minute, or an hour, a day, week, month,
+‘Some people are destined to be with you for a minute, or an hour, a day, week, month, year or lifetime.
+The past is done, the future will take care of itself, so just live in the present.'

 It is like some people are better looking further away than